timescale/docs/mst/saml-okta-mst.md

 ## Creating the Okta application and assigning users

 This is a two step process.
-First create the SAML SP-Initiated authentication flow, then create a bookmark app that redirects to the Managed Service for TimescaleDB login page.
+First create the SAML SP-initiated authentication flow, then create a bookmark app that redirects to the Managed Service for TimescaleDB login page.